hariscodes/vscode-dynamodb/README.md

 * Connect to local or AWS hosted instances of DynamoDB
 * Create and view DynamoDB databases and collections with the DynamoDB Explorer
+* Create and view information on DynamoDB Streams
 * Execute scripts and see results directly in VS Code
 * Update documents in place